algolia/docsearch/docs/src/behavior.md

 title: Dropdown Behavior
 ---

-Our JS library `docsearch.js` is a wrapper of the [autocomplete.js][1] library.
-This library will listen to every keystrokes in the search input, query Algolia, and display the results in a dropdown.
+Our JS library `docsearch.js` is a wrapper of the [Algolia autocomplete.js][1] library.
+This library will listen to every keystrokes type in the search input, query Algolia, and display the results in a dropdown.
 Everything is already configured for you to work with DocSearch.
 Our UI library also exposes configuration options you can use to go even further.
-You will discover Algolia.
+You will discover Algolia out of the box for documentation.
+Let's start the **learn as you type** experience.

 ## `appId`

-If you're [running the DocSearch crawler on your own][2], you'll need to define your own application ID using the `appId` key.
-If you're using the free hosted version, you don't need to add anything.
+Only required if you're [running the DocSearch crawler on your own][2].
+It defines your own application ID using the `appId` key.
+If you're using the free hosted version, you don't need to consider this parameter.

 ```javascript
 docsearch({